Badrock: Murder

 Badrock is also part of the 'Image United' crossover that began in November 2009.

-In the series Prophet, which takes place millennia in the future, Badrock has grown to immense size and has become a planet.
+In the series Prophet, which takes place several thousand years in the future, Badrock has grown to immense size and has become a planet.
 He has a number of children, including one called Brainrock who tries to become a planet as well, but only reaches the size of a tiny moon.

-Name change

-Upon Youngblood's debut, the character's name was originally "Bedrock" and his catchphrase was "Yabba-dabba DOOM", but legal pressure forced Liefeld to change the name to "Badrock" to avoid confusion with The Flintstones' town.
-This was parodied during a television report seen in Spawn #12.